Joe Hawkins: Wales

 Hawkins was named in the Wales squad for the 2022 Autumn series.
 On 26 November 2022, Hawkins made his Wales debut, starting against Australia at inside centre.

 Returning head coach Warren Gatland named Hawkins in his squad for the 2023 Six Nations Championship, and Hawkins retained the inside centre shirt as the tournament began.
 He partnered Ospreys teammate George North in the midfield for the first two matches, against Ireland and Scotland.
 Hawkins again started against England in the third match, but with a new centre partner of Mason Grady, making his international debut.
 Only one year prior, Hawkins and Grady formed a midfield partnership at U20 level.

 Having moved to Exeter with only five Wales caps, short of the 25 caps required to be based outside of Wales, Hawkins was no longer eligible to represent Wales, and he was not selected for the 2023 World Cup training squad.

+After returning to the Wales with the Scarlets, Hawkins was included in the Wales squad for the 2025 end-of-year rugby union internationals, and took the place of Ben Thomas to start in the final two fixtures.

+Hawkins was named in the squad for the 2026 Six Nations by Steve Tandy.